Ansatz

 qibo.models.circuit.Circuit

-Circuit corresponding to the unitary coupled-cluster ansatz for a single excitation
+Quantum circuit corresponding to the unitary coupled-cluster ansatz for a single excitation

 Parameters:

-• n_qubits (int) – Number of qubits in the quantum circuit
+• nqubits (int) – Number of qubits in the quantum circuit

-• theta (float) – UCC parameter.
+• theta (float, optional) – UCC parameter.
 Defaults to 0.0

-• trotter_steps (int) – Number of Trotter steps; i.e. number of times the UCC ansatz is applied with \(\theta = \theta\) / trotter_steps.
+• trotter_steps (int, optional) – Number of Trotter steps; i.e. number of times the UCC ansatz is applied with \(\theta = \theta\) / trotter_steps.
 Default: 1

 Returns: